zhiming99/rpc-frmwrk/ridl/README.md

 ```
         -I:     To specify the path to search for the included files.
                 And this option can repeat manytimes

         -O:     To specify the path for
                 the output files. 'output' is the
                 default path if not specified

         -o:     To specify the file name as
                 the base of the target image.
 That is,
                 the <name>cli for client and <name>svr
                 for server.
 If not specified, the
                 'appname' from the ridl will be used

         -s:     To apply new serilization
                 protocol only when the old serilization
                 method cannot handle.
 Default is new
                 serialization protocol always

-        -p:     To generate Python code
+        -p:     To generate Python skelton files

+        -l:	    To output a shared library
+                instead of executables.
+This
+                option is for CPP project only

 ```

 Currently ridlc can output `c++` and `python` project.
 In the future, it will be able to generate `Java` project as well.